univention/univention-corporate-server/doc/changelog/index.rst

   bug occurred when hooks of other extended attributes of the user module initialize a UDM module (e.g ``settings/extended_attribuets``, :uv:bug:`55910`).

-* Fix error in joinscript :file:`univention-fetchmail-schema` execution caused by a script.
+* Fix error in join script :file:`univention-fetchmail-schema` execution caused by a script.
 On member nodes now the correct credentials are used to connect to LDAP.
-Also it is checked if file :file:`/etc/fetchmailrc` exists (:uv:bug:`55766`).
+The join script also verifies if the file :file:`/etc/fetchmailrc` exists (:uv:bug:`55766`).

 * The hooks, syntax files and scripts are now installed on the package :program:`univention-fetchmail-schema` to avoid errors in installations where